Installation

 Attention

-Note that the conda-forge package name is delta2 but the python package to import is just delta.
+Note that the pip package name is delta-microscopy but the python package to import is just delta.

 Note